liang-wu-1985/NLP_TASKS_Multiple_Labels_Text_Classfication/README.md

 For metric we'r going to use is binary_crossentropy instead of categorical_crossentropy.

-In this example, BiGRU+BiLSTM gave me a good performance than others.
+In this example, BiGRU+BiLSTM gave me a good performance than others. (used GPU to boost training)